deepakraj-dj/Cloud-Engineer/Powershell/README.md

 Please select the operation:

 ## Prerequisites
-- Windows PowerShell
+- Windows PowerShell 5.1+
-- Administrator privileges
+- Must be run as Administrator
+- Local machine (not domain-joined AD

 ## Usage